aekruijssen/CSCI401_Faber_ML/README.md

 └── (other files and folders)
 ```

+## Running the Web Service

+Run the web service at port 6010 by running the following command: `python3 app.py`.

 ## Current Project Status

 * We have completed user and item vector extraction based on reviews only.
 * We have completed prototype for (user, item) score prediction model.
-* We are working on buildling a web service for score prediction.
+* We have finished the web service for score prediction; the API usage can be found at [this link](https://www.getpostman.com/collections/8973bb93151b84d82b38).